 The first consideration is that the ceremonies of the Mosaic Law were abrogated by the coming of Christ and that they can no longer be observed without sin after the promulgation of the Gospel.
 Since, then, the distinction made by the old Law between clean and unclean foods belongs to the ceremonial precepts, it may justly be affirmed that such a distinction no longer exists and ought not be insisted on.
 (Benedict XIV.
-Encyclical Ex quo primum, March 1, 1756)
+Encyclical Ex quo primum, no. 61, March 1, 1756)

 The Apostle says (Gal.
 5:2): ‘If you be circumcised, Christ shall profit you nothing.’
 But nothing save mortal sin hinders us from receiving Christ’s fruit.
 Therefore since Christ’s Passion it is a mortal sin to be circumcised, or to observe the other legal ceremonies.
 All ceremonies are professions of faith, in which the interior worship of God consists.
 Now man can make profession of his inward faith, by deeds as well as by words: and in either profession, if he make a false declaration, he sins mortally.
 Now, though our faith in Christ is the same as that of the fathers of old; yet, since they came before Christ, whereas we come after Him, the same faith is expressed in different words, by us and by them. […] In like manner the ceremonies of the Old Law betokened Christ as having yet to be born and to suffer: whereas our sacraments signify Him as already born and having suffered.
 Consequently, just as it would be a mortal sin now for anyone, in making a profession of faith, to say that Christ is yet to be born, which the fathers of old said devoutly and truthfully; so too it would be a mortal sin now to observe those ceremonies which the fathers of old fulfilled with devotion and fidelity.
 (Saint Thomas Aquinas.
 Summa Theologica I–II, q.
 103, a.
 4)